Beliavsky/Fortran-code-on-GitHub/README.md

 [XenakisFreeStochasticMusicFortran](https://github.com/ThemosTsikas/XenakisFreeStochasticMusicFortran): working versions of a Xenakis FORTRAN program (Xenakis 1971 Formalized Music p 149)

 ## Astronomy
+[ALBUS_ionosphere](https://github.com/twillis449/ALBUS_ionosphere): determines the ionosphere total electron content (TEC) over any location on the Earth as a function of location and time, by Tony Willis.
+It then uses the TEC and a model of the Earth's magnetic field to compute the ionosphere's effect on the Faraday Rotion Measure (RM) observed for an astronomical radio source.
+The ionosphere's contribution to the RM can then be removed.

 [fortran-astrodynamics](https://github.com/Yuricst/fortran-astrodynamics): astrodynamics routines by Yuricst

 [Fortran-Astrodynamics-Toolkit](https://github.com/jacobwilliams/Fortran-Astrodynamics-Toolkit): aims to be a comprehensive library, written in modern Fortran (Fortran 2003/2008), of all the standard orbital mechanics algorithms, by Jacob Williams